 The latter will keep your assets safe when you leave your device unattended for some time, and to make logging in more efficient as it eliminates the need to type in your login information every time you reopen your wallet - now you can simply log in by using your PIN code.

 All of them.
 To keep using any of our apps (web app included), you’ll need to create a PIN code.
 However, here are a few details we’d like to highlight:

-- Mobile Multiwallet apps and the web app are connected.
+- Mobile Crypto Wallet apps and the web app are connected.
 That means you can access the web app with the same credentials and PIN code that you use on your mobile device.

-- Standalone mono-currency wallets are not connected to Multiwallet in the same way.
-That is to say, if you have a PIN code enabled for your Multiwallet app, you will still be prompted to create a new one for your Bitcoin Wallet.
+- Standalone mono-currency wallets are not connected to Crypto Wallet in the same way.
+That is to say, if you have a PIN code enabled for your Crypto Wallet app, you will still be prompted to create a new one for your Bitcoin Wallet.